scott-robotics/git-external/README.markdown

 # git-external

-Intends to provide an alternative to git-submodules but without being attach to an specific commit
+Intends to provide an alternative to git-submodules but without being attached to an specific commit

-## Requiments
+## Requirements

 * ruby 1.8.7
 * gem